 - Rice: Cook 1 ½ cups of rice according to package directions.
 Set aside.

-- Saute: Heat oil/water in a in a medium sized pot, add the onion, bell pepper and garlic, saute for 5 minutes.
+- Saute: Heat oil/water in a medium-sized pot, add the onion, bell pepper, and garlic, saute for 5 minutes.

 - Let cool to thicken: Remove from heat, let rest to thicken up, about 5 – 10 minutes.
 Add the cilantro and season to taste.

 Serve in individual bowls with any of the optional garnishes.
 Also, use it as a burrito or taco filling with shredded lettuce!

 Store: Leftovers can be kept in the refrigerator for up to 5 days in a covered container.
 For longer storage, store in the freezer for up to 2 – 3 months using a freezer-safe container.

 Brown Rice with Instant Pot: If using 1 ½ cups brown rice, add 2 ½ cups of water.
 Cook on HIGH pressure for 22 minutes.